 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

-If you have osteoarthritis, you're likely to notice that your joints stiffen up after you've been sitting still for long periods, particularly in a cramped position.
-If you're driving to the airport, plan in time to stop and stretch your legs.
-Try and book an aisle seat or a seat at the front of the cabin, so you can get up and walk around regularly.
+If you're driving to the airport, plan in time to stop and do some simple stretches for the legs.
+Try and book an aisle seat or a seat at the front of the cabin when travelling by plane, so you can get up and walk around regularly.

 If you're travelling within the UK, opt for a train rather than the bus – it's much easier to leave your seat on the train.